• Skip to primary navigation

 • Setting up a liqueur workshop

-The Italian liqueur Nocino is less well known than Limoncello.
-While Limoncello is perfect as Summer after-dinner digestive, Nocino is its winter equivalent.
+This traditional Italian liqueur is less well-known than Limoncello.
+While Limoncello is perfect as a Summer after-dinner digestive, Nocino is its winter equivalent.

-It has a nutty creamy taste and is the perfect digestive after a winter stew or roast.
-It is not easy to find in the store, so the best option is to make it at home......
+It has a rich, nutty, creamy taste and is the perfect digestive after a winter rich meal.
+It is difficult to find in the store, so the best option is a homemade Nocino......

 and NOW is the time!